 Cats, like all species, metabolize different NSAIDs differently.
 There are some NSAIDs that are safe to give cats – talk to your veterinarian.
 Currently, there are 2 NSAIDs that are FDA approved for acute pain, but none that are FDA approved for chronic pain.
 However, with the guidance of your veterinarian, there are NSAIDs that can be safely used long-term for chronic pain.

 NSAID’s Toxicity In Cats

-NSAIDs like acetaminophen, ibuprofen, and/or naproxen are NEVER safe to give to your cat.
+NSAIDs like acetaminophen, ibuprofen, and/or naproxen are not natural pain relief for cats.
+It is NEVER safe to give to your cat.
 Using these can result in side effects.
 This is also known as NSAID toxicity and is characterized by the following symptoms: